gohugoio/hugo/content/en/content-management/comments.md

 * `disqus_title`
 * `disqus_url`

-### Render Hugo's Built-in Disqus Partial Template
+### Render Hugo's built-in Disqus partial template

-Disqus has its own [internal template](https://gohugo.io/templates/internal/#disqus) available, to render it add the following code where you want comments to appear:
+Disqus has its own [internal template](/templates/internal/#disqus) available, to render it add the following code where you want comments to appear:

 ```go-html-template
 {{ template "_internal/disqus.html" . }}